vivekaris/saleswatch/README.md

 # saleswatch

-# saleswatch for woocommerce store sales tracking daily and mothly.
+# saleswatch for woocommerce store sales tracking daily and monthly.

 ## after copy this code on server run composer.phar update or composer.phar update